Open-Ended Reinforcement Learning with Neural Reward Functions: Experiments

 To show the generality of our approach we evaluate it on the notoriously hard Montezuma's Revenge Atari game.
 In this game, the agent controls a character in a complex 2d world with several rooms.
 Appendix \ref{app:montezuma-env} shows the initial room and various items with which the agent may interact.
 Same as in \cite{mnih2015human}, the observation is a stack of the last $4$ frames.
 This gives the agent information about speed and direction of movement.
 This is done for all networks, that is, the value, policy and neural reward networks.
 We use the same simple CNN architecture as in \cite{mnih2015human} for all three networks.
 For exact learning details see Appendix \ref{app:montezuma-exp}.

 Our algorithm uses finite episode lengths because once it reaches a rewarding state, the agent can stay there forever.
 Because of this, we reset the environment every $500$ steps.

 One of the main difficulties when dealing with Montezuma's Revenge is that it cannot be simulated as fast as the other studied environments.
 On top of that, an agent can learn hundreds of \textit{different} skills without ever leaving the first room.
-Finally, skills learnt by our agent evolve from simple to very complex and extended in time.
+Finally, skills learned by our agent evolve from simple to very complex and extended in time.
 In the beginning, the agent just needs to stay close to the initial position.
-By the end of training, the agent learns to collect a key, open the door and kill several enemies in the second room.
+By the end of training, the agent learns to collect a key, open the door, avoid several enemies and visit four different rooms.
 In the most complex skills, it takes the agent several hundred steps to reach a rewarding state.
 This means that experiments can take several days to visit a different room.

-In order to save computation, we adapt the number of training steps according to several criteria.
-This lets us save a lot of compute on the skills which are easy to learn.
-We use the following measures:
+In order to save computation, we adapt the number of training steps to ensure the agent has learned each skill.
+See Appendix \ref{app:montezuma-episode} for details.

-\begin{itemize} \item We train for $1M$ steps with guiding from the previous policy.
-The number of guiding steps is sampled uniformly at random between $0$ and $450$, each time the environment is reset.
-Then we train for another $0.65M$ steps without any guiding. \item If the average reward goes down after removing the guiding or is too low at any point, we restart the guiding phase for $0.65M$ steps. \item If the agent is reaching a terminal state in more than $10\%$ of the episodes, we continue training. \end{itemize}

-On top of this, we ignore positive samples that receive almost no reward.
-All these tricks enable us to considerably reduce the training time.
-However, they are not a core change in our algorithm as they could all be replaced by just training all generations for a longer fixed number of steps, just as before.

 We found out that the first thing the agent learns is to get the life counter to $0$.
 Then it starts exploring the room, with $0$ lives already.
 This is because losing a life happens very easily during random exploration and because once the agent reaches $0$ lives, all future positive samples will have $0$ lives.
 This has two side effects.
 On the one hand, the initial $100-200$ steps of an episode are spent losing lives.
 On the other hand, exploration is harder, as the agent will reach a terminal state very easily.
 Because of this, we cut out the part of the image that shows the remaining lives, see Appendix \ref{app:montezuma-env}.